AlexCai2019/UHCUltimate/README.md

 # UHCEvolve
-UHC Evolve - An Ultra Hardcore(UHC) pvp system for minecraft 1.14<br />
+UHC Evolve - An ultra hardcore(UHC) pvp system for minecraft 1.14<br />
 The language is Traditional Chinese in minecraft.